eXept Software AG Logo

 o instVarNames

-return a collection of the instance variable name-strings.
+return a collection of my instance variable name-strings

 Behavior does not provide this info - generate synthetic names.